The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

-Thurston's shearing parameter measures the signed length of the geodesic segment on a bi-infinite geodesic leaf $\alpha$ in $\Lambda$ bounded by the anchor points of adjoining ideal triangles to $\alpha$.
-Under the action of a $K$-stretch map, these parameters are multiplied by a factor of $K$.
-Likewise, under the action of a $K$-stretch map, the length $\ell_\gamma$ of a simple closed geodesic $\gamma$ in $\Lambda$ is also multiplied by a factor of $K$ (note that this agrees with \cref{eq:closedleaf}).
+The shearing parameter on a leaf $\alpha$ is equal to the signed length of the geodesic segment on $\alpha$ in $\Lambda$ bounded by the anchor points of adjoining ideal triangles to $\alpha$.
+Under the action of a $K$-stretch map, these parameters are multiplied by the factor $K$.
+Likewise, under the action of a $K$-stretch map, the length $\ell_\gamma$ of a simple closed geodesic $\gamma$ in $\Lambda$ is also multiplied by the factor $K$ (note that this agrees with \cref{eq:closedleaf}).

 The action of a $K$-stretch map on Fenchel--Nielsen twist parameters is more complex, and is precisely spelled out by \cref{thm:key,lem:pregencrown,lem:gencrown}.
-To be more concrete: given a simple closed geodesic $\gamma\subset\Lambda$, consider an arbitrary lift $\tilde{\gamma}$ of $\gamma$ to the universal cover $\tilde{S}$ of $S$, and consider the subset of $\tilde{S}$ comprised of $\tilde{\gamma}$ and all of ideal triangles in the complement of the lift of $\Lambda$ in $\tilde{S}$ which spiral to $\tilde{\gamma}$.
+To be more concrete: Given a simple closed geodesic $\gamma\subset\Lambda$, consider an arbitrary lift $\tilde{\gamma}$ of $\gamma$ to the universal cover $\tilde{S}$ of $S$, and consider the subset of $\tilde{S}$ consisting of $\tilde{\gamma}$ and all the ideal triangles in the complement of the lift of $\Lambda$ in $\tilde{S}$ which spiral to $\tilde{\gamma}$.
 The metric completion $\tilde{A}$ of this collection of ideal triangles is invariant under translation along $\tilde{\gamma}$ by the deck transformation in $\pi_1(S)$ corresponding to $\tilde{\gamma}$.
 The quotient $A$ of $\tilde{A}$ by the aforementioned deck transformation is a crowned annulus around a copy of $\gamma$, and the restriction of $\Lambda$ on $A$ simultaneously takes the form of the laminations described in \cref{thm:key,lem:pregencrown,lem:gencrown} whilst having the same shearing parameters and twist coordinates as corresponding geodesic leaves on $\Lambda$ on $(S,x)$, which allows us to invoke \cref{thm:key,lem:pregencrown,lem:gencrown} to determine the deformation of the Fenchel--Nielsen twist coordinate $\tau_\gamma$ for $\gamma$.